Rachid Bouchareb: Career

 In addition to being a director and producer, Bouchareb is also a screenwriter, having written the screenplays for all his feature films.
-His screenplay for Days of Glory notably earned him the Caesar Award for Best Original Screenplay.
+His screenplay for Days of Glory notably earned him the César Award for Best Original Screenplay.

 In 2007, Bouchareb was named a Knight of the Legion of Honour, the highest French order of merit.
 Apart from filmmaking, Bouchareb is a member of the board of directors of La Fémis, one of the world's best film schools.

 In 2010, his film Outside the Law (Hors-la-loi) competed for the Palme d'or at the 2010 Cannes Film Festival in May.
 It was the official Algerian entry for the 83rd Academy Awards, and it was one of the five final nominees.

 In 2012, he released the first part of his American trilogy, Just Like a Woman, starring Sienna Miller and Golshifteh Farahani.
 Two years later, the second part of his trilogy was released, Two Men in Town.
 The final part of Bouchareb's trilogy was released in 2018, entitled Belleville Cop.
 In 2016, he directed the television film Road to Istanbul, starring Astrid Whetnall.
 Most recently in 2020, Bouchareb gave a masterclass to 17 filmmakers from the Global South in the Institut Français' La Fabrique Cinéma, an event designed for first-time filmmakers.